James-oss796/James-oss796/README.md

-# Hi, I'm James Brian Ndung'u — Cloud Engineer |  DevOps Engineer | Networking and security Enthusiast
+# Hi, I'm James Brian Ndung'u — Software Developer | Computer Scientist | Tech Enthusiast

 Welcome to my GitHub!
 I'm a passionate and driven computer scientist from Kenya with a vision to build innovative, ethical, and scalable tech solutions that shape the future.